 The Medieval Church was not teaching the biblical gospel; however, the church leaders could not be held accountable because the common person didn’t have Scripture in their language.
 It was believed if the common person read the Bible on their own, they would create wrong interpretations, so the reading and teaching of the Bible were left to the “professionals.”
 This forced the common person to trust in the words of the Pope and the priests at that time.

 A major question during the Reformation was the source of God’s revelation.
 Instead of seeing Scripture alone as the final authority, there arose the view that Scripture and church tradition were two equal sources of God’s revelation.
 Tradition (teaching of the Pope, church councils, etc.) could be as equally inerrant and inspired as Scripture.
 The Bible was considered insufficient, so the church leaders could fill in the gaps where it was deficient.

 The Reformers argued this was an incorrect understanding of Scripture and tradition.
 While tradition can be helpful as we interpret Scripture, the final source of authority is Scripture.

 Sola Scriptura (Scripture Alone)

 Sola Scriptura is the idea that the Bible alone is the final authority for the believer as it is sufficient, inerrant, and inspired.
 If Scripture isn’t sufficient, then we would need other sources of revelation from God.
 If Scripture isn’t inerrant, it shouldn’t be trusted due to the errors.
-And, if Scripture isn’t inspired by God, then it has no power and authority from God and is not a word from Him.
+And, if God doesn’t inspire Scripture, then it has no power and authority from God and is not a word from Him.

 As the Reformers argued against the false teachings of the church, they appealed to Scripture as the final authority.
 Luther rejected the infallibility of the Pope and argued that even he must answer to Scripture.
 Luther and others like him were condemned as heretics for their belief in Sola Scriptura.